sammothxc/cs260-w24/README.md

 - Images: there are images on the homescreen of campaigns
 - Tables: there is a table on the page of campaigns
 - DB/Login - Input box and submit button for login.
 The user info and campaign info represent data pulled from the database.
+- WebSocket - The WebSocket is used to update the homescreen with new campaigns